mrpdaemon/gentoo-overlay/README.md

 * gtk+ with custom-cflags USE flag
 * gitg / libgit2-glib - a GTK+ git viewer
 * gnome-logs - systemd journal viewer for GNOME
+* corebird - a GNOME 3 twitter client

 ## Installing